Frequently Asked Questions

 - For whom is this program appropriate?

 - Our Ph.D. program is appropriate for students who would like to become influential research scholars in the field of marketing.
-Applicants have high GPAs and test scores, undergraduate degrees in marketing or a related field (e.g., psychology, economics, statistics), and research experience.
-Students should desire an academic position at a top university, and possess the motivation and ability to attain this goal.
+Applicants typically have strong academic backgrounds and test scores, undergraduate degrees in marketing or a related field (e.g., psychology, economics, statistics), and some research experience.
+Students should desire a research career (typically an academic position at a top university), and possess the motivation and ability to attain this goal.

 - How long is the program?

-- Most students complete the program in four to five years.
+- Most students complete the program in five years.
 Students who are particularly advanced may be able to complete the program in less time.

 - Do you offer a distance or weekend program?